 9. Exercise to make you feel good

 Exercising to lose weight can be so daunting…and feel like a chore!
+There are so many other benefits to exercising that don’t have anything to do with our bodies!
 Exercise to make yourself feel good, to get stronger and feel more powerful.
 Exercise to shift your mind more than your body.
 Taking care of your body by fueling it with healthy foods can make you feel a million times better, too!
+Not all exercises are built the same either, so it may take some time finding one that you enjoy.
+If you find an exercise you enjoy, it won’t even feel like work!